ERP selection ? if it were that easy / part 8

 • The overloaded one

-The ERP introduction promises to relieve his area above all, because here is the bottleneck that should finally be eliminated.
-He has to run the most input? he's overloaded anyway.
+The ERP introduction promises to relieve his department in particular, as this is the bottleneck that is finally to be eliminated.
+He has to run the most input?but he is already overloaded.

 • The Motivated